bholota/GradleFetch-IntelliJPlugin/Readme.md

 ##Code completion plugin for IntelliJ in Kotlin

+Simple plugin for experimenting with IntelliJ Plugin SDK

+ #TODO:
- #TODO: SettingsUI need to be connected with data storage
+ -SettingsUI need to be connected with data storage -Plugin description
+ -A lot of Javadoc

 ####Usage:
 shift+ctrl+space when editing gradle dependency string param: